devops329/devops/instruction/serviceTesting/serviceTesting.md

 ### Providing the service endpoints

-Next, create a file named `service.js` that initializes Express and defines all of the endpoints.
+Next, create a file named `service.js` that initializes Express and defines all the endpoints.
 Note that it does not start the service listening on an HTTP port.
 It only exports the service from the module.
 We will put the service, represented by the `app` variable, to work in the next step.

 **service.js**